joshua-watson/antiphishingchrome/readme.md

 - **Refresh**: Click the refresh icon in the top-right corner of the extension to reload the tool.
 - **Settings**: Click the gear icon to access the settings, where you can adjust preferences like the Phishing Detection Threshold.
-- **Threshold(NOT WORKING)**: Slider is for setting the threshold of the model performance
+- **Threshold**: Slider is for setting the threshold of the model performance where it will select out of 5 trained models.
-- **Dark Mode(NOT WORKING)**: This switch will switch the appearance of the application from light or dark mode.
+- **Dark Mode**: This switch will switch the appearance of the application from light or dark mode of the Phishing Detection Tool.

 The **Phishing Detection Tool** offers a streamlined way to check for phishing threats within email content while browsing the web.
 Just follow these simple steps to safeguard your inbox.